When to use this guidance

 - NCC receives a report of concern.

 - NCC uses the decision response tool and allocates to site as usual.

 - Site reviews the information and confirms the assessment includes section 18A matters.

 - CFA or investigation is allocated to a suitably skilled and experienced social worker.

 Assessment and decision-making process

-- Confirm the flagged person is the parent, and what kind of harm was previously inflicted.
+- Confirm the person meets the section 18B criteria, and what kind of harm was previously inflicted.

-- Social worker informs the flagged person of the requirement to undertake an assessment.
+- Social worker informs the parent who meets the section 18B criteria of the requirement to undertake an assessment.